NerTzhuLz/PhoenixBot/README.md

 ### Setup
-(Just my notes, not really relevant yet):
-* Bot needs access to these channels:
+* The bot or its role (if it gets one) needs permissions in these channels:
     * Recruiting
     * Bot spam
-    * (If it exists) Admin bot channel (Unless they just want to use the admin/dev-level commands in the public bot-spam)
+    * Admin bot channel

-* Bot needs following permissions in those channels:
+* It needs the following permissions in those channels:
     * Read messages
     * Send messages
-    * Manage messages (Not so much in the bot-spam channels, but definitely in recruiting)
+    * Manage messages (pretty sure it only needs this in recruiting, but I could be forgetting something)
     * Read message history
     * Embed links

-* Bot needs information:
-    * ID's for these channels (If admin bot channel exists I could just ask for access?
-Or walk someone else through developer mode)
-    * ID's for whichever roles are allowed access to the admin-level commands (dev-level too?)

 * TEST COMMANDS in appropriate channels